VirusTotal/yara/docs/capi.rst

 .. c:function:: void yr_compiler_set_include_callback(YR_COMPILER* compiler, YR_COMPILER_INCLUDE_CALLBACK_FUNC callback, YR_COMPILER_INCLUDE_FREE_FUNC include_free, void* user_data)

+ .. versionadded:: 3.7.0

   Set a callback to provide rules from a custom source when ``include`` directive is invoked.
 The *user_data* pointer is untouched and passed back to the callback function and to the free function.
 Once the callback's result is no longer needed, the include_free function will be called.
 If the memory does not need to be freed, include_free can be set to NULL.
+If *callback* is set to ``NULL`` support for include directives is disabled.

 .. c:function:: int yr_compiler_add_file(YR_COMPILER* compiler, FILE* file, const char* namespace, const char* file_name)